ArisenIO/arisen-signing-request/protocol-specification.md

 ## Request data

-The request data is the Base64-decoded `esr://` payload and consists of a 1-byte header and the EOSIO encoded request struct.
+The request data is the Base64-decoded `esr://` payload and consists of a 1-byte header and the ARISEN encoded request struct.

 ```
 header  request